cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 - Insights into the impact of different sales channels and fulfillment methods on sales performance, guiding strategic decisions.

 ### Machine Learning Models:
-The chosen models are well-suited for regression tasks and can handle the dataset's complexity:
+The chosen machine learning models were:

 - **DecisionTreeRegressor**: Good for capturing nonlinear relationships, though prone to overfitting if not properly constrained.
 - **XGBRegressor**: Effective for various types of regression tasks, offering high performance and the ability to handle complex interactions between features.